 P/E tells us a number of things about shareholder expectations.
-A relatively low ratio could mean that investors believe the company is struggling to perform as well as others in the same industry, or it may purely show that the stock is simply undervalued.
-Conversely, a high P/E might indicate how investors anticipate growth in future earnings for that stock.
+A relatively low ratio could mean that investors believe the company is struggling to perform as well as others in the same industry, or it may show the stock is simply undervalued.
+Conversely, a high P/E may indicate how much growth investors anticipate in future earnings for the stock.

-P/E compared to earnings yield and price-to-earnings-to-growth (PEG) ratio
+P/E compared to earnings yield and the price-to-earnings-to-growth (PEG) ratio

-Of course, P/E ratio is not the only measure around.
+Of course, the P/E ratio is not the only measure available to investors.
 Other metrics sometimes used to assess company value include the earnings yield and the PEG ratio.

 This metric is the inverse of P/E, where EPS is divided by the share price and expressed in percentage form.
-Accordingly, this provides the same information as P/E, just in a different manner.
-While earnings yield places the focus on the rate of return for the investment, P/E ratio is more commonly used, as it provides a more direct focus on growth in value over time.
-Furthermore, earnings yield assists analysis where a company has no earnings (or even negative earnings), while P/E will not be useful here.
+Accordingly, this provides the same information as P/E but in a different manner.

-The PEG ratio is a variation on P/E that provides more comprehensive information by taking account of the connection between P/E and the growth in earnings.
-A low PEG (under 1) indicates that the share price underestimates earnings growth, with a higher figure (above 1) showing how investors have overestimated growth.
-PEG is an example of how P/E can be used in other calculations to reveal even more about stock value.
+The PEG ratio is a variation on P/E in that it provides more comprehensive information by taking account of the connection between P/E and the growth in earnings.

 Absolute vs. relative P/E